Modeling Stochastic Conditional Dynamics from Sparse Observations via Kernel-Stabilized Flow Matching: Dynamic Mass Transport Methods

 \subsection{Score and Flow Matching}

-Given the notable connection between the Schr\"odinger bridge problem \citep{schrodinger_sur_1932} and entropy regularized optimal transport \citep{leonard_survey_2013,mikami_duality_2006,mikami_monges_2004,leonard_schrodinger_2010}, a natural step to address this challenge in a simulation-free manner is to seek an extension to the OT-FM objective. \citet{tong_simulation-free_2023} recently demonstrated the feasibility of this approach through generalizing Eq. (\ref{eq:conditionalflowmatchingobjective}) to simultaneously regress on the conditional drift and score of an SDE.
-The proposed method replaces the flow ODE with the general It\^{o} SDE $dx = u_t(x)dt + g(t)dw_t$ where $u_t(x)$ is the SDE drift, $dw_t$ is standard Brownian motion\footnote{The Brownian motion differential is defined to be standard Gaussian noise times a time differential.}, and $g(t)$ is a handcrafted function frequently taken to be constant \citep{tong_simulation-free_2023}.
-The SDE drift and a corresponding ODE vector field $\hat{u}_t(x)$ are intimately related by the expression
+Given the notable connection between the Schr\"odinger bridge problem \citep{schrodinger_sur_1932} and entropy regularized OT \citep{leonard_survey_2013,mikami_duality_2006,mikami_monges_2004,leonard_schrodinger_2010}, a natural step to address this challenge in a simulation-free manner is to seek an extension to the OT-FM objective. \citet{tong_simulation-free_2023} demonstrated the feasibility of this approach through generalizing Eq. (\ref{eq:conditionalflowmatchingobjective}) to simultaneously regress on the conditional drift and score of an SDE.
+The proposed method replaces the flow ODE with the general SDE $dx = u_t(x)dt + g(t)dw_t$ where $u_t(x)$ is the SDE drift, $dw_t$ is standard Brownian motion, and $g(t)$ is the diffusion coefficient \citep{tong_simulation-free_2023}.
+The SDE drift and a corresponding ODE vector field $\hat{u}_t(x)$ are intimately related by the \textit{probability flow} ODE of the process: $\hat{u}_t(x) = u_t(x) - \frac{g(t)^2}{2} \nabla \log p_t(x)$.

-denoted as the \textit{probability flow} ODE of the process \citep{song_score-based_2021}, such that specification of the probability flow and score function are sufficient to describe the SDE \citep{tong_simulation-free_2023}.

-Mirroring the previous flow-based models, the vector field, $u_t(x)$, and the score function, $s_t(x) = \nabla \log p_t(x)$, which define the SDE's drift are unknown. \citet{tong_simulation-free_2023} propose a generalization of the FM objective, Eq. (\ref{eq:conditionalflowmatchingobjective}), for training approximators of both objects
+Mirroring the previous flow-based models, the vector field, $u_t(x)$, and the score function, $s_t(x) = \nabla \log p_t(x)$, defining the SDE's drift are unknown.
+Score and Flow Matching ($\textrm{[SF]}^2\textrm{M}$) involves generalizing FM, Eq. (\ref{eq:conditionalflowmatchingobjective}), to fit approximators of both objects

-where $\lambda (t)^2$ is selected to standardize the loss, such that values of $\nabla \log p_t(x|z)$ near $t=0$ or $t=1$ do not dominate, effectively stabilizing training \citep{tong_simulation-free_2023,song_score-based_2021,ho_denoising_2020,karras_elucidating_2022}.
-Theorem 3.1 of their work demonstrates the feasibility of extending the marginalization construction of vector fields to the marginal score through matching of the conditional score of Brownian bridge probability paths.
-Further background can be found in Appendix \ref{Appendix-Score_Flow_Matching}.